WhyAre/tp/docs/DeveloperGuide.md

 1. Deleting a student in `STUDENTS` view

    1. Prerequisites: List all students using the `list` command.
-      There must be multiple students in the list.
+      There must at least one student in the list.

    1. Test case: `delete 1`<br>
-      Expected: The student with ID 1 (John Doe) is deleted from the list.
+      Expected: The student with index 1 is deleted from the list.
       A success message with the student details is shown.

    1. Test case: `delete 0`<br>